Please note: Social distancing and other precautions will be observed at all events in accordance with the government regulations in force at the time

 The Edison Phonograph returns to Toodyay

-In September, Richard Rennie entertained a capacity crowd in the Toodyay Library.
-We heard about Professor Archibald's remarkable demonstration of the Edison Phonograph in the Newcastle Mechanics' Institute on Sept 3 1891.
-We were also able to listen to a genuine cylinder being played on an Edison Phonograph.
+Richard Rennie entertained a capacity crowd in the Toodyay Library, speaking on Professor Archibald's remarkable demonstration of the Edison Phonograph in the Newcastle Mechanics' Institute on Sept 3 1891.
+Richard also demonstrated a genuine cylinder being played on an Edison Phonograph.

 E.L.
 Mitchell: the photographer who shaped Australia